 Use both of your hands when sharpening your knife.
 You can use your ring, middle, or index fingers of both hands to influence the knife flat against the sharpener.
 Hold the handle and place the fingers of your other hand in the middle of the flat side of the blade.
 This position will allow you to support the side of the knife that faces upward.
-By this way, the pressure will distribute equally.
+In this way, the pressure will distribute equally.
 Be careful to keep your fingers away from the sharp edge of the knife.

 Give a Nice and Smooth Movement